noahehall/theBookOfNoah/linux/docker/docker_new.md

     - the logs for a container will remain and grow as long as the container exists
     - log-term persistence i a problem for long-lived processes

-  - utlizing PID namespaces that are automatically created for each container is a critical feature of Docker
+  - utlizing the PID namespaces that are automatically created for each container is a critical feature of Docker
     - without the PID namespace containers would share PIDs and lack isolation
     - thus DO NOT share the host PID namespace unless you know wtf your doing
     - when sharing PID namespaces